-Israel Cancer Research Fund to Honor Actor Michael Douglas, Dr. Morton Coleman, Dean Blumenthal at Gala on November 28 in New York
+Israel Cancer Research Fund to Honor Actor Michael Douglas, Dr. Morton Coleman, and Dean Blumenthal at Gala on November 28 in New York

 Benjamin Brafman, attorney, will serve as Master of Ceremonies.